Trust – a smart tool for asset protection & more

 A trust company is a corporation or a legal entity that has the fiduciary duty of managing the estate or assets of its client.

-The client could be an individual, a company, or other such entity.
+The client could be an individual, an offshore company, or other such entity.
 Generally, a special branch/division or an associated company of a commercial bank offers the service of a trust company.

 However, a trust company can also be run by an independent partnership or a law firm.
 A trust company administers the assets of the client and deals with the process for the eventual transfer of those assets to the rightful beneficiaries.